ErisoHV/AjaxFileSizeCheck/README.md

 - The file size is checked in the *OnChange* event

 **Use**
-- Call `ajaxFileUpload(id,name,size)` in the field OnChange event or/and
+- Call: `ajaxFileUpload(id,name,size)` in the field's OnChange event and/or
 - Modify the `myFileValidator->ajaxFileUpload(id,name,size)` logic:

 ```